Chippendales Audition: Summary

 Farley and Swayze's costumes in the sketch mimic the ones worn by actual Chippendales dancers, including the distinctive bowties and wrist cuffs shown here.

 The sketch opens on an establishing shot of the exterior of a Chippendales nightclub, dissolving to a panel of three judges played by Jan Hooks, Kevin Nealon, and Mike Myers.
 They have a discussion establishing that this is the final step of a long audition process, after which they must make the difficult decision of selecting one of two final candidates to hire as a Chippendales dancer.

 A young woman (Victoria Jackson) ushers two dancers ("Barney", played by Chris Farley, and "Adrian", played by Patrick Swayze) on stage in front of the judges.
 The dancers are dressed in black trousers, sleeveless tuxedo shirts, bow ties, and wrist cuffs.
 The song "Working for the Weekend" by Loverboy begins to play, and the two begin dancing.
-Early in the routine, Swayze rips off his shirt, eliciting cheers from the audience.
-Farley then does the same thing, revealing his large belly, to laughter.
+Early in the routine, Adrian rips off his shirt, eliciting cheers from the audience.
+Barney then does the same thing, revealing his large belly, to laughter.
 Throughout the routine, the two men perform a number of high-energy moves, including leaps, spins, and sensual hip thrusting.
-At one point, Farley does "the worm" from a standing jump.
+At one point, Barney does "the worm" from a standing jump.

 After the song ends, the two men exit the stage, and praise one another's performances backstage.
 They return to the stage, wearing robes, to receive the judges' decision.
-The judges state that they have chosen Adrian (Swayze).
-Nealon explains that, while Barney's dancing was excellent, Adrian's body is "much, much better" than Barney's, which is "fat and flabby".
+The judges state that they have chosen Adrian.
+Nealon's character explains that, while Barney's dancing was excellent, Adrian's body is "much, much better" than Barney's, which is "fat and flabby".
 Adrian affirms that Barney is a more skilled and sexy dancer, and that, if the judges chose him over Barney, it could only be because Barney's body is "so bad".
-As the judges continue to explain their decision, the camera slowly zooms in on Swayze's face, and the audio fades out and is replaced by a voiceover, with Swayze's character seeming to reflect retrospectively on his memory of this moment, and the impact that Barney had on him.
+As the judges continue to explain their decision, the camera slowly zooms in on Adrian's face, and the audio fades out and is replaced by a voiceover, with Adrian seeming to reflect retrospectively on his memory of this moment, and the impact that Barney had on him.